-People with a low income may qualify to have their fees waived, with the exception of a $10 fee that has to be charged on all divorces.
+People with a low income may qualify to have their fees waived.
 Check with court staff if you think you qualify for a waiver.
 You will have to fill out a waiver form, and provide proof of income with it, to show that you qualify.

 Please note that fees are subject to change without notice, and generally do increase by a small amount every year.
 The prices listed above include tax.

 If you hire a lawyer to help with your divorce, you will have to pay the fees that the lawyer charges.
 These fees will vary depending on the lawyer’s hourly rate, and how complicated your divorce is.